2018 United States House of Representatives elections in Massachusetts

 The 2018 United States House of Representatives elections in Massachusetts were held on November 6, 2018, electing the nine U.S. representatives from the Commonwealth of Massachusetts, one from each of the state's nine congressional districts.
 The elections coincided with the elections of other offices, including a gubernatorial election, other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
 The primary election for contested nominations was held on September 4, 2018.

 On the night of the election, all nine races were declared in favor of the Democratic Party candidates.
 Seven seats went to incumbents seeking re-election: Richard Neal (1st District), Jim McGovern (2nd), Joseph Kennedy III (4th), Katherine Clark (5th), Seth Moulton (6th), Stephen F. Lynch (8th), and Bill Keating (9th).
 In the 7th District, Ayanna Pressley ran unopposed after defeating the incumbent in the primary election.
 In the 3rd District, where the incumbent did not seek re-election, Lori Trahan was declared the winner.

 Statewide

 By district

 Results of the 2018 United States House of Representatives elections in Massachusetts by district:

 District 1

 The 1st congressional district is located in western and Central Massachusetts.
 The largest Massachusetts district in area, it covers about 1/3 of the state and is more rural than the rest.
-It has the state's highest point, Mount Greylock.
+It includes the state's highest point, Mount Greylock.
 The district includes the cities of Springfield, West Springfield, Pittsfield, Holyoke, and Westfield.
-The district has a PVI of D+12.
-The incumbent is Democrat Richard Neal, who has represented the district since 2013 and previously represented the 2nd district from 1989 to 2013.
+The district had a PVI of D+12.
+The incumbent was Democrat Richard Neal, who had represented the district since 2013, and previously represented the 2nd district from 1989 to 2013.
 He was re-elected with 73% of the vote in 2016.
-For the 4th election cycle in a row, no Republicans filed to run in this district.
+For the fourth election cycle in a row, no Republicans filed to run in this district.